Percent of Arizona residents 25-64 years of age who have completed a 2- or 4-year degree or who have an active professional certificate or license.

 The Attainment goal contains two data elements: one for adults with at least an Associate’s degree, and another for adults who hold an active professional certificate or license.

 There is no generally accepted local, state, or national data source that counts adults with non-academic professional credentials.
-Data from the Current Population Survey (CPS) were used to estimate certifications and licenses using an average of their 2019 monthly data for all 12 months.
-After selecting the Arizona population age 25 to 64, those possessing academic degrees (Associate’s degree and above) were filtered from the data.
+Data from the Current Population Survey (CPS) were used to estimate certifications and licenses using an average of their 2021 monthly data for all 12 months.
+After selecting the Arizona population aged 25 to 64, those possessing academic degrees (Associate’s degree and above) were filtered from the data.
 This number was then added to the academic credential number obtained from the PUMS data.

 The Current Population Survey (CPS) is a survey of about 60,000 households conducted monthly by the Census Bureau on behalf of Bureau of Labor Statistics.
 Although this survey is primarily designed to track employment trends, it also collects data on demographics, educational attainment and more.